Biofuel: Terminology

 The term biofuel is used in different ways.
 One definition is "Biofuels are biobased products, in solid, liquid, or gaseous forms.
 They are produced from crops or natural products, such as wood, or agricultural residues, such as molasses and bagasse."

 Other publications reserve the term biofuel for liquid or gaseous fuels, used for transportation.

 The IPCC Sixth Assessment Report defines biofuel as "A fuel, generally in liquid form, produced from biomass.
 Biofuels include bioethanol from sugarcane, sugar beet or maize, and biodiesel from canola or soybeans.".
-It goes on to define biomass in this context as "organic material excluding the material that is fossilised or embedded in geological formations".
+It goes on to define biomass in this context as "organic material excluding the material that is fossilized or embedded in geological formations".
 This means that coal or other fossil fuels is not a form of biomass in this context.